binpacking-uanl/AMPL/README.md

 	ContType -> Object container type: 3 chars.
 		Posible values -> Cil(Cilinder), Sph(Sphere), Cir(Circular), CiS(Circular Section)

-	hom -> All objects to be contained have the same size length.
+	details -> A group of prefixes detailing file contents. hom -> All objects to be contained have the same size length. het -> Objects to be containd have different size length. mix -> Object to be contained are different in size and shape. reg -> Regular objects.

-	het -> Objects to be containd have different size length.
+		coords -> Cartesian coordinates.

-	mix -> Object to be contained are different in size and shape.
+		tol -> Tolerances.

 	kind -> Depends on the information placed in the file, some of the posible kinds are:
 			* bar -> BARON Software extended model.